 | Warning: In case of emergency:

 (B2) There is an emergency button in the Camera view.
 When tapping this button the drone INSTANTANEOUSLY stops its propellers and falls where it was currently flying.
-When using a controller, pressing L1 and R1 buttons at the same time will also stop the propellers.
+When using a controller, pressing L1 and R1 buttons at the same time stops the propellers and the drone falls where it was currently flying.
 On the Skycontroller there is an emergency button having the same effect.

 11. At the end of the mission:

-- The drone comes back to the homepoint and lands automatically.
+- The drone comes back to the home point (where the drone is turned on) and lands automatically.
 When the drone touches the ground, it stops after some seconds.

 Due to the GPS inaccuracy, the drone might land a few meters away from the starting point.
 If the drone is landing in a place where it should not land, activate the manual mode to land the drone.

 (DJI) When the drone is landing, if the terrain is difficult and not flat, one can catch it from the bottom and hold it in a steady position.
-The propellers stop automatically after a few seconds.
+The propellers will turn off automatically after a few seconds.

 |Step 4.
 Synchronize the mission⤴|

-1. When the drone comes back and lands:
+1. While the drone comes back and lands, the synchronization starts:

-- Do not turn off the drone and/or the controller until the synchronization is completed.
+- Do not turn off the drone and/or the remote controller until the synchronization is completed.

 2. (optional) Image synchronization can be aborted and restarted later.
-To abort synchronization, close the synchronization window.
-For more information on how to restart the synchronization later: 204057579.
+To abort synchronization, close the window.
+For more information: 204057579.

-5. An email is sent when the upload is finished and that the processing is initiated.
+2. An email is sent when the upload is finished and the processing is initiated.

-For advanced processing options and outputs, transfer the captured images and the .p4d file to a computer and use Pix4Dmapper.
+For advanced processing options and outputs, transfer the images and the .p4d file to a computer and use Pix4D Desktop.
 For more information: 214516203.